Nexis-Network/homepage/content/docs/connect/connect-postgres-gui.md

 ![Register - Server](/docs/connect/pgadmin4.png)

 Some Java-based tools that use the pgJDBC driver for connecting to Postgres, such as DBeaver, DataGrip, and CLion, do not support including a role name and password in a database connection string or URL field.
-When you find that a connection string is not accepted, try entering the database name, role, and password values in the appropriate fields in the tool's connection UI when configuring a connection to Exzo Network.
-For example, the DBeaver client has a **URL** field, but connecting to Exzo Network requires specifying the connection details as shown:
+When you find that a connection string is not accepted, try entering the database name, role, and password values in the appropriate fields in the tool's connection UI when configuring a connection to Nexis Network.
+For example, the DBeaver client has a **URL** field, but connecting to Nexis Network requires specifying the connection details as shown:

 ![DBeaver connection](/docs/connect/dbeaver_connection.png)

 ## Tested GUI applications and IDEs

-Connections from the GUI applications and IDEs in the table below have been tested with Exzo Network.
+Connections from the GUI applications and IDEs in the table below have been tested with Nexis Network.

 <Admonition type="note">
 Some applications require an Server Name Indication (SNI) workaround.
-Exzo Network uses compute endpoint domain names to route incoming connections.
-However, the Postgres wire protocol does not transfer the server domain name, so Exzo Network relies on the Server Name Indication (SNI) extension of the TLS protocol to do this.
+Nexis Network uses compute endpoint domain names to route incoming connections.
+However, the Postgres wire protocol does not transfer the server domain name, so Nexis Network relies on the Server Name Indication (SNI) extension of the TLS protocol to do this.
 Not all application clients support SNI.
 In these cases, a workaround is required.
 For more information, see [Connection errors](/docs/connect/connection-errors).
 </Admonition>

 | Application or IDE | Notes |